zaldre/blog/content/posts/esoaks.md

 The external secrets operator manages the lifecycle of secrets within a Kubernetes cluster.
 This could be a container registry pull credential, an API key, password or any other sensitive data worth protecting.

-ESO integrates with a number of back ends such as Hashicorp Vault, Azure Key Vault, AWS, etc https://external-secrets.io/latest/provider/azure-key-vault/
+ESO integrates with a number of backends such as Hashicorp Vault, Azure Key Vault, AWS, etc. https://external-secrets.io/latest/provider/azure-key-vault/